microsoft/msticpy/docs/source/data_acquisition/MordorData.rst

 Filtering by Mitre Categories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--  The Mitre Techniques and Tactics lists are multi-select lists.
+-  The Mitre ATT&CK Techniques and Tactics lists are multi-select lists.
 Only
    items that have techniques and tactics matching the selected items will
    be show.
+By default, all are selected.

 Clearing the Filter
 ~~~~~~~~~~~~~~~~~~~